stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Choose a project tool for Python.
 There are several of these tools, each of which provides the same essential features.
 For example, all of these tools can generate a directory structure that follows best practices and they can all automate Python virtual environments, so that you do not need to manually create and activate environments as you work.

 [Poetry](https://python-poetry.org/) is currently the most popular tool for Python projects.
 It is mature and well-supported.
 Some projects use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python packages.
 Consider using [PDM](https://pdm-project.org) or [uv](https://docs.astral.sh/uv/) for new projects.
-PDM and _uv_ are frequently updated and closely align to the latest Python standards.
+PDM and _uv_ closely align to the latest Python standards.

 > _Avoid using [Rye](https://rye.astral.sh/)_.
 Rye has been superseded by _uv_.